giorgiop94/giorgio-blog/_blog/writing/fiction.md

 Reading those (and many other) passages, portrayed so beautifully, inspired me to look for and **appreciate more the beauty in my own daily life**.

-So many moments that could usually be ignored for being so common, can actually become a small source of pleasure, and a reminder of how (https://giorgiop.com/this-is-it/), if we just pay attention.
+So many moments that could usually be ignored for being so common, can actually become a small source of pleasure, and a reminder of how [beautiful the moment is](https://giorgiop.com/this-is-it/), if we just pay attention.

 And then, of course, many novels also sprinkle gems of wisdom here and there.